sf-wdi-34/project-03/README.md

 * **Milestones:** Divide your work into parts - the most essential features for your MVP, features that are important but not essential, and features that can be saved for a later iteration.
 Create 3-5 major milestones with dates outlining when you expect essential features will be done.
 * **Feasibility Study:** If you're using an external API or scraping a website, make sure you can get that data.
 If you're using a new language, framework, or tool, go through its getting started tutorial.
 We *will* ask to see your results.

-**In addition to the above requirements, students working as pairs must:**

-* Detail each person's responsibilities and features they will own.
-* Describe your plan for workflow and communication.
-* Demonstrate that each person will be challenged to contribute excellent work.

 ### Completed Project Deliverables

 * A **working full-stack application**, hosted somewhere on the internet.